michelangelodorado/outofband-apidisovery/README.md

 ### 5. Send Continuous Test Traffic Using Python Script

-- Utilize a Python script under logger/testbatch.sh to generate sustained test traffic.
+- On a client test machine, use Python script under logger/testbatch.sh to generate sustained test traffic.
+- Below is a bash command to loop the script every 10 seconds to generate traffic volume that is substantial for triggering API discovery.

 ```bash
 while true; do ./testbatch.sh "mike1@f5.com" "<original FQDN of the Application>" && sleep 10; done
 ```

-- Ensure the traffic volume is substantial for triggering comprehensive API discovery.

 ## Conclusion
-Summarize the configuration steps and confirm the successful establishment of out-of-band F5 Distributed Cloud API Discovery.

 ## Additional Guidance
-Include any extra tips, troubleshooting suggestions, or links to supplementary documentation for further assistance.

-## Revision History
-Maintain a detailed log of document revisions to track changes over time.